Haima 3

 The Haima 3 is a compact car produced in China from 2007 to 2013 under the Haima brand, a joint venture between the Hainan provincial government and Mazda.

 Overview

-The Haima 3 was based on the same platform as the ninth generation Mazda Familia/323 with a completely restyled body heavily inspired by the Mazda3 but is unrelated with this.

-A 1.6 and 1.8 litre engine was available paired to a 5 speed manual or CVT gearbox.
-The Haima 3 replaced the Haima Family sedan which is a rebadged Mazda 323 produced by Haima.
-However, the facelift model in 2011 was renamed to Haima Family again with prices ranging from 79,800 yuan to 84,800 yuan.
+The Haima 3 was based on the same platform as the ninth generation Mazda Familia/323 with a completely restyled body heavily inspired by the mechanically unrelated Mazda3.
+A 1.6 and 1.8-litre engine was available paired to a 5 speed manual or CVT gearbox.
+The Haima 3 replaced the Haima Family sedan, which is a rebadged Mazda 323 produced by Haima.
+However, the facelift model in 2011 was renamed back to Haima Family with prices ranging from 79,800 yuan to 84,800 yuan.